newo-2001/MC-Modpack-Downloader/README.md

 :information_source: This is the only step that has to be repeated after pulling a new version of the script.
 2. Copy the file `settings.example.json` and rename it to `settings.json`.
 3. Acquire an API key from [the CurseForge website](https://console.curseforge.com/?#/api-keys) after logging in.
 4. Replace the `API_KEY_HERE` under the curseforge section with your api key in the `settings.json` file.

-:information_source: Note that this step is still required, even if you don't intend on downloading from CurseForge.
+    > :information_source: This step is still required, even if you don't intend on downloading from CurseForge.
 Other providers (modpacks.ch) might delegate the download to CurseForge behind the scenes.

+    > :information_source: It might take several minutes for CurseForge to start accepting the API key after initial acquisition.

 ## Running the script
 Before downloading a modpack, you need to figure out where you are downloading it from.
 Currently CurseForge and modpacks.ch (FTB) are supported.
-If you are sourcing your modpacks from a different provider, please let me know by opening a [GitHub issue](https://github.com/newo-2001/MC-Modpack-Downloader/issues), I will try to add support for it if possible.
+If you are sourcing your modpacks from a different provider, please let me know by opening a [GitHub issue](https://github.com/newo-2001/MC-Modpack-Downloader/issues), I will try to add support for it.

 There are slight differences between the two:
 - CurseForge uses a manifest file to identify a modpack, whereas modpacks.ch uses an id specified in the config.